ashislaha/DS-ALGO-in-swift/README.md

 17. Sum of all leaf nodes in a binary tree.
 18. Find Min Height of a binary tree.
 19. Top View of a binary tree
+20. Closest leaf node from a node in a binary tree

 B. Heap :